LiskHQ/lisk-docs/docs/building-on-lisk/use-oracle-data.md

 To create a smart contract that directly fetches the latest data from the Redstone oracle, follow this guide.

-This guides uses the [Redstone Core model](https://docs.redstone.finance/docs/get-started/models/redstone-core) to fetch the data.
+This guides uses the [Redstone Pull model](https://docs.redstone.finance/docs/get-started/models/redstone-pull) to fetch the data.

 For an overview about the different modules Redstone offers to receive oracle data, go [Oracles > Redstone](../lisk-tools/oracles#redstone).